ivoronin/posse/README.md

 - `txqlen` - Transmit queue length.
 Env var `TXQLEN`.
 Optional.
 Defaults to 16.
 - `rxqlen` - Transmit queue length.
 Env var `RXQLEN`.
 Optional.
 Defaults to 16.
 - `hz` - Frequency in Hz at which the disk writing and reading operations are performed.
 Must be equal to `hz` value on the remote host.
 Env var `HZ`.
 Optional.
 Defaults to 10.
 - `promaddr` - Addr:port to listen on for prometheus queries.
 Env var `PROMADDR`.
 Optional.
-Defaults to ''.
+Defaults to '' (feature disabled).
 - `maxstale` - Number of stale reads before declaring peer dead.
 Env var `MAXSTALE`.
 Optional.
 Defaults to 5.

 ## Performance